davecodesbug/c-sharp/README.md

 Documenting important stuffs about C# so I can have something to fallback on whenever I need help... ✍

+## Creating Projects

+To create a new C# project via the CLI: 👉 `dotnet new console -o projectName`

 ## Printing to the console

 Console.WriteLine or Console.Write for printing without break-inline